Github

 1. Add Tool Node:

-• Find and select Github from the tool list.
+• Find and select Github from the tools list.

-• In the list of supported operations for Github, click to select Create an Issue, which will add the corresponding node to the canvas.
+• In the list of operations supported by Github, click to select Create an Issue, which will add the corresponding node to the canvas.

-• Click on the newly added Create an Issue node, and its configuration panel will expand on the right.
+• Click the newly added Create an Issue node, and the configuration panel for this node will expand on the right.

-• Credential Configuration: At the top of the panel, find the credential field.
-Click the dropdown menu and select your pre-configured Github credential.
+• Credential Configuration: At the top of the panel, find the credentials field.
+Click the dropdown menu and select your configured Github credentials.

-• Parameter Entry: Fill in the input parameters for the operation in detail.
+• Parameter Entry: Fill in the input parameters for this operation in detail.

-• Owner: Enter the name of the user or organization that owns the target repository.
+• Owner: Fill in the name of the user or organization that owns the target repository.
 For example, go-insight.

-• Repo: Enter the name of the target repository.
+• Repo: Fill in the name of the target repository.
 For example, go-insight-public.

 • Title: Enter a title for the Issue you want to create.
 For example, Fix Bug on Login Page.

-• Body (Optional): You can add a more detailed description for the Issue.
-For example, The page is unresponsive after the user clicks the login button..
+• Body (optional): You can add a more detailed description for the Issue.
+For example, User receives no response after clicking the login button..

-• Once all required parameters are correctly filled in, the error prompt in the top right corner of the workflow canvas will disappear.
+• When all required parameters are filled in correctly, the error prompt in the upper right corner of the workflow canvas will disappear.

-• After successful execution, you can click the log icon in the top right corner to view the detailed input and output of the node.
-The Issue field in the output will contain the details of the newly created Issue.
-You can also visit your GitHub repository to confirm that the new Issue has been successfully created.
+• After successful execution, you can click the log icon in the upper right corner to view the detailed input and output of the node.
+The Issue field in the output will contain detailed information about the newly created Issue.
+You can also visit your GitHub repository to confirm whether the new Issue has been successfully created.

 Final Workflow Display

-After completing the steps above, your entire workflow is configured.
-After clicking "Run," a new Issue will be successfully created in your specified GitHub repository.
+After completing the above steps, your entire workflow will be configured.
+After clicking "Test Run", a new Issue will be successfully created in your specified GitHub repository.

 6. FAQs

-Q: Why do I get a 403 Forbidden or 404 Not Found error when operating on a private repository?
+Q: Why am I receiving a 403 Forbidden or 404 Not Found error when operating on private repositories?

 A: This is usually due to insufficient permissions.
 Please check the following:

-• Credential Permissions: Ensure that the Personal Access Token (PAT) used for your GoInsight credential has sufficient scopes.
-For reading and writing to private repositories, the repo scope is typically required.
+• Credential Permissions: Ensure that the Personal Access Token (PAT) you use for GoInsight credentials has sufficient permission scopes.
+For reading and writing private repositories, you typically need the repo scope.

-• Repository Access: Confirm that your GitHub account itself has the appropriate permissions (e.g., write access) for the target repository.
+• Repository Access: Confirm that your GitHub account itself has the appropriate permissions (for example, write permissions) for the target repository.

 A: The SearchQuery parameter uses GitHub's official search syntax.
-You can combine multiple keywords and qualifiers for a precise search.
-For example, to find repositories written in Go, with more than 100 stars, and containing the keyword "goinsight", you would enter: goinsight language:go stars:>100.
+You can combine multiple keywords and qualifiers for precise searching.
+For example, to search for repositories containing the keyword "goinsight" that use the Go language and have more than 100 stars, you can fill in: goinsight language:go stars:>100.

-Q: Do I need to Base64 encode the FileContent myself for the "Create a File" operation?
+Q: Do I need to perform Base64 encoding myself for the FileContent in the "Create a File" operation?

-A: No. You only need to provide the raw text content in the FileContent field.
-The GoInsight node will automatically handle the Base64 encoding when sending the request to the GitHub API.
+A: No. You only need to provide the original text content in the FileContent field.
+The GoInsight node will automatically perform Base64 encoding for you when sending the request to the GitHub API.

 7. Official Documentation